sk-zk/TruckLib/README.md

 The library currently supports map version 880 (game version 1.38).

-(The code is 💩💩💩, so expect bugs, missing features, sudden API changes, inconsistent naming; all that fun stuff that is exactly what you want from a library.)
+(It's all still fairly experimental and half-finished, so you'll probably run into some issues sooner or later.)

 You can find some sample code in the Samples folder.
-(Proper documentation will follow eventually™.)
+Proper documentation will follow eventually™.

 TruckLib is not affiliated with SCS Software.